aio-libs/multidict/docs/index.rst

 ------------

 *HTTP Headers* and *URL query string* require specific data structure:
 *multidict*.
-It behaves mostly like a :class:`dict` but it can have several *values* for the same *key*.
+It behaves mostly like a regular :class:`dict` but it may have several *values* for the same *key*.

 :mod:`multidict` has four multidict classes: